Will-H93/weather-app/README.md

 ## About

 A weather application built using React.
-Enter a valid city and you will be returned with the weather forecast for the next 5 days, you can click on each day's forecast for more detail.
+Enter a valid city in Great Britain and you will be returned with the weather forecast for the next 5 days, you can click on each day's forecast for more detail.
 The weather data is fetched from the Mancester Codes Weather API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It contains the following basic information:

+- Date
+- Description (Clouds, Rain, Clear, etc)
+- Corresponding Icons for the description
+- Temperature

+For each day, you can also see more details information:

+- Min Temp
+- Max Temp
+- Wind Speed
+- Wind Direction
+- Humidity

 ## Installation